pigmonkey/spark/README.md

 timer is set to sync every 10 minutes (configurable through the `mail.sync_time` variable).

 The timer is not started or enabled by default.
-Instead, a NetworkManager dispatcher is installed, which activates the timer whenever a connection is established to a trusted network.
-The timer is stopped when the network goes down.
+Instead, the timer is added to `/usr/local/etc/trusted_units`, causing the NetworkManager trusted unit dispatcher to activate the timer whenever a connection is established to a trusted network.
+The timer is stopped whenever the network goes down or a connection is established to an untrusted network.

 To have the timer activated at boot, change the `mail.sync_on` variable from `trusted` to `all`.